Netrunner: Expansion sets

-Several fan-made expansions have been created for Netrunner and released online.
-Many of them have been sanctioned for tournament play.
+Many fan-made expansions have been created for Netrunner and released online.
+Some of them have been sanctioned for tournament play.

 Webrunner

 Netrunner launched with a proto-alternate reality game called Webrunner: The Hidden Agenda, which cast players as hackers against the evil Futukora corporation.
 Players broke through seven puzzle-themed "gates" to get the secret data ("agenda").
 The popular game was the first online game tied into a product release, making the front page of The New York Times technology section.

 A sequel, Webrunner II: The Forbidden Code, followed on release of the Proteus expansion.
 In this, players were cast as security chiefs beset by hackers.

 Online gameplay

-The Android: Netrunner community plays on Jinteki.net, a free and open source web platform with rule implementation.

 Netrunner was playable online through CCG Workshop in the past, but it was shut down by Wizards of the Coast.
 It is now possible to play Netrunner online using Magic Workstation on Runners' Net, a site which also holds IRC chats and forums to discuss the game.
 Players may also use other CCG engines such as LackeyCCG or Gccg, which allows players to build and share plugins for different card games and play the games online.
 This game can now be played on the OCTGN online game system.